YourMobileGeek/100DaysOfCode2019/README.md

 * Day 55
   > Drafted my Letter of Recommedation for the DSC position and completed Module 2 of GHCE exercise.
 In the code department, i could only manage to watch a video on JS best practices (don't know how many i've seen now).
 Tomorrow i have the task of figuring out what to say in my video application for DSC.

+* Day 56
+  > Worked on the DSC application that i have to submit tomorrow.
+Other than that, the object detection thing is giving errors again after a slight change (i want it to work offline, not as a notebook).
+So, it will be a while before i can fix that.